-As of March 7, 2014, preliminary commercial landings for the 2014 fishing year are as follows: The General category has landed 6.2 mt; Longline North has landed 7.3 mt and Longline South has landed 7.1 mt.
+As of April 16, 2014, preliminary commercial landings for the 2014 fishing year are as follows: The General category is closed, having landed 35.6 mt, and will reopen June 1; Longline North has landed 13.8 mt and Longline South has landed 16.9 mt.
 Landing updates will be made as necessary.

 2014 Recreational Atlantic Tunas Retention Limits

 Effective January 1, the daily retention limit that applies to HMS Angling category and HMS Charter/Headboat vessels (when fishing recreationally) is one school, large school, or small medium BFT per vessel per day/trip, (i.e., one fish measuring 27 to <73").
-These BFT retention limits are effective for all areas, except for the Gulf of Mexico.
-The Gulf of Mexico is designated as a spawning ground for BFT and therefore NMFS does not allow recreational caught BFT to be retained while fishing in this area (except for incidental trophy fish).
-The recreational BFT trophy fishery is open with a limit of 1 BFT measuring 73" or greater/vessel/year.
+These BFT retention limits are effective for all areas, except for the Gulf of Mexico, which is designated as spawning grounds for BFT and therefore NMFS does not allow recreational caught BFT to be retained while fishing in this area (except for incidental trophy fish).
+The recreational BFT trophy fishery is closed for the southern area (for landings south 39°18’N, i.e., south of Great Egg Inlet, NJ), but is open for the northern area (for landings north of Great Egg Inlet, NJ) with a limit of 1 BFT measuring 73" or greater/vessel/year.
 The recreational yellowfin tuna daily retention limit is 3 yellowfin/person/day/trip.
 The minimum size for yellowfin and bigeye tuna is 27" curved fork length.
 There are no recreational limits for bigeye, skipjack or albacore tunas.

 Other 2014 HMS Recreational Limits